k-pop

 K-pop PR with Editorial Power

-HBPR brings frontline K-pop PR experience built at the intersection of publicity and editorial.
+HBPR brings frontline K-pop experience built at the intersection of publicity and editorial.
 Having directly pitched, placed, and authored exclusive features for major artists, the work spans NAYEON's first Western solo cover through to global-facing editorials for TXT, aespa, P1Harmony, and beyond.

 Select Artist Placements